cakezonesee/emailSenderGUI/README.md

 I'm still new to this but trying to challenge myself so it may not be perfect.

-**PS. in login use have to put in receiving email address and password in my case would be my email.**
+**PS. in login you have to put in receiving email address and password in my case would be my email.**